-Box B: Internship and outreach programs at NPTI
+Box B: Internship program at NPTI

 Under the WePower partnership, NPTI has resolved to strengthen its internship program for women.
 All 11 regional Institutes of NPTI have been given that mandate, which resulted in a 2023 aggregate of 386 women interns trained at NPTI.